MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_secure_user_access.md

 7. In the **Account Policies** folder, select **Account Lockout Policy**.

 8. As you can see in the right-hand pane, none of the smart lockout parameters have been defined.
-You are going to use the **Microsoft Entra admin center** to assign corresponding values in the Entra ID context.

-9. ‎Select the Edge browser icon on the taskbar, which should be displaying the **Microsoft Entra admin center**.
+Instead of maintaining these lockout parameters in the Group Policy Management Editor, you're instead going to use the Microsoft Entra admin center.
+While you can use the Group Policy Management Editor, this method is typically used in on-premises Active Directory environments.
+We showed you this editor so that you could see this alternative.
+However, for organizations that strictly use cloud-based services like Microsoft 365, or who find using the Microsoft Entra admin center much more user-friendly than accessing the Group Policy Management Editor, using the **Microsoft Entra admin center** to assign corresponding values in the Entra ID context is preferrable. <br/>

+	Also keep in mind that the lockout behavior and customization options differ between the two methods.
+With the Group Policy Management Editor, you have more granular control over policy settings, including Account Lockout Threshold, Lockout Duration, and Reset Account Lockout Counter After.
+However, using this method requires familiarity with Group Policy and Active Directory administration.
+Conversely, the Account Lockout Policy in Microsoft Entra can't be customized as extensively.
+However, it’s easier to use, even though it lacks some of the fine-tuning options available in Group Policy. <br/>

+	For Adatum, Holly has chosen to use the Microsoft Entra admin center to configure the company's Account Lockout policy. ‎On the taskbar at the bottom of your screen, select the **Microsoft Edge** icon.
+If necessary, maximize your browser window when it opens.

+9. In your Edge browser, go to the **Microsoft 365 Home** page by entering the following URL in the address bar: **https://portal.office.com**

+10. In the **Sign in** dialog box, you must sign in as Holly Dickson.
+Enter **Holly@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider.
+Select **Next**. <br/>

+11. In the **Enter password** dialog box, enter the unique **Administrative Password** provided by your lab hosting provider and then select **Sign in**.

+12. On the **Stay signed in?** dialog box, select the **Don’t show this again** check box and then select **Yes.** On the **Save password** dialog box that appears, select **Never**.

+13. If a **Welcome to Microsoft 365** dialog box appears in the middle of the screen, there's no option to close it.
+Instead, to the right of the window, select the forward arrow icon (**>**) two times and then select the check mark icon to advance through the slides in this messaging window.

+14. If a **Find more apps** window or a **Create with Microsoft 365** window appears, select the **X** in the upper right-hand corner of the windows to close them.

+15. On the **Welcome to Microsoft 365** page, in the list of application icons that appear in the left-hand pane, select **Admin**; this opens the **Microsoft 365 admin center** in a new browser tab.

+16. In the **Microsoft 365 admin center**, select **Show all** in the navigation pane.
+Under **Admin centers**, select **Identity**, which displays the **Microsoft Entra admin center** in a new tab.

-9. In the **Microsoft Entra admin center**, in the left-hand navigation pane, select **Authentication methods** under the **Protection** submenu.
+17. In the **Microsoft Entra admin center**, select **Protection** in the navigation pane, and then select **Authentication methods**.

-12. In the **Authentication methods | Policies** page, in the middle pane under the **Manage** section, select **Password protection.**
+18. In the **Authentication methods | Policies** page, in the middle pane under the **Manage** section, select **Password protection.**

-13. In the **Authentication methods | Password protection** window, in the detail pane on the right, enter the following information:
+19. In the **Authentication methods | Password protection** window, in the detail pane on the right, enter the following information:

 	- In the **Custom smart lockout** section: